johnstonskj/racket-codepoint/README.md

 codepoint
 =========

-Library for operations on Unicode codepoints.
+Library for operations on Unicode codepoints, and UCD properties.

 # Modules